-The report was first presented during a Group Meeting in June 2020 and was subsequently updated to reflect feedback provided by clients.
+Our following report was first presented during a group meeting in June 2020 and was subsequently updated to reflect feedback provided by clients.

-Key messages to emerge from the analysis are:
+Key messages to emerge from our analysis are:

 - As a consequence of COVID-19, the GB Power Market observed recent historic lows in gas prices, demand and power prices.
 Aurora Central forecasts that a full recovery would take place by 2025.
 The outbreak has also provided insights into potential system outcomes in a high renewables world

 - Aurora Central forecasts a significant growth of renewables through a combination of merchant solar and onshore wind assets coupled with CfD-backed offshore wind.
 Despite this, power prices are expected to rise to an annual average of £63/MWh in the 2030s due to higher demand, gas and carbon prices

 - Driven by the uptake of electric vehicles and heat, annual power demand is expected to increase by 42% to 431 TWh by 2050.
 Further policy incentives will be required to encourage the uptake of heat.
 Reforms to VAT structures for heat or imposing a carbon price on domestic gas are likely to be most successful, increasing the uptake of electric heating units by more than 50% in 2035

 - Smart electric vehicles will lower baseload prices and spreads but improve renewables economics.
 On the other hand, the impact of smart heat is limited due to a relatively more rigid consumer preferences for heat at certain times in the day